f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 ## Contextual Comparison:

-While the comparisons on the level of influential topics and authorial contribution to a given topic put more emphasis on the uniqueness of certain voices towards a specific theme and association put a lot of focus on authors with a succinctly unique voice that carried a wide reach, such as Poe, Le Fanu, Stoker and Hawthorne, The network analysis showed that while their contributions were influential and formative for a certain aestetic, they did not invite the same kind of imitation and formation of a movement as such as the likes of Walpole, Leiland, Brown, Sleathe.
-The voice of Walpole fell unheard in the topical part of the analysis, while his influence carried exceedingly far on the level of textual similarity at the start of a movement.
-Influencial and formative, yet not distinct in the same manner.
-The influencial, exceptional voices which combined both analysis are Godwin, Mary Shelly and to a lesser degree Ann Radcliffe.
+While the comparisons on the level of influential topics and authorial contribution to a given topic put more emphasis on the uniqueness of certain voices towards a specific theme and association put a lot of focus on authors with a succinctly unique voice that carried a wide reach, such as Poe, Le Fanu, Stoker and Hawthorne, The network analysis showed that while their contributions were influential and formative for a certain aesthetic, they did not invite the same kind of imitation and formation of a movement as such as the likes of Walpole, Leiland, Brown, Sleathe.
+In the topical part of the analysis, Walpole voice was not represented in the topical part of the analysis, while his influence carried exceedingly far on the level of textual similarity at the start of a movement.
+Influential and formative, yet not distinct in the same manner.
+The influential, exceptional voices which combined both analyses are Godwin, Mary Shelly and to a lesser degree Ann Radcliffe.

+## Evaluation of the alternative model's suitability for these purposes, as well as the plausibility of the LDA distribution:

+The Contextual Topic Model (CTM) seems to be unsuitable to the Shannon divergence based multidimensional scaling employed by pyLDAvis, the topics seem coherent and the overall distribution throughout time roughly analogous to that of the LDA used in the analysis, strengthening the impression that the topic patterns and their distribution is static and driven both by the distribution of publications throughout the decades, and shifts in relevant themes.

+The principal component analysis based on its topic distribution shows a more evenly spread out shape, but a roughly analogous amount of spread, strengthening the overall picture that both of them present in their plausibility.

+The results of the topic modeling in embedding space (ETM) on the other hand seem uninterpretable and fundamental, at odds with those of the other two.
+While both CTM and ETM are not interpretable with the same multidimensional scaling techniques and both provide meaningful topics, the features of the ETM do not provide any meaningful spread throughout time or across texts, leading to both an uninterpretable historical distribution, and principal component analysis.